Transportation Details (bottom of page)

 Are you nut free?

-Camp Couchiching strives to be nut sensitive.
+Camp Couchiching strives to be nut and peanut sensitive as possible.
 We do not serve any nut products at camp, and refrain from "trace" products as well.
 Our tuck shop is nut free, and all care packages that come into camp are opened with the camper in the office to ensure no nuts come into camp.
+We remove the nut products found in care packages to a local food bank.
 As part of our focus on integration, children with nut allergies are welcome at Camp.

 My son or daughter has a friend at camp.
 Will they be in the same cabin?

 Upon return from Camp, you will be amazed with how many new friends your son/daughter has bonded with.
 We at Camp Couchiching strongly believe in strengthening old friendships, but also in creating new bonds.
 The camp community is so diverse that there is a friend for everybody.
 Most campers (especially first years) come to camp with a friend from back home, who they have the option to be cabin mates with.
-To ensure that both friends are put in a cabin together a mutual consent pretty much guarantees that they will be in the same cabin.
+To ensure that both friends are put in a cabin together a mutual consent pretty much guarantees that they will be in the same cabin if they are the same gender and born in the same year.
+If an older camper requests a younger camper, within one year, then we will move the older camper to the younger age group.
 You can request a cabin mate in the forms handed out with the camp information, or you can call the camp office to ensure that your request has gone through.

-What is Camp Couchiching's policy on Life Jackets at camp?
+What is Camp Couchiching's policy on Life Jackets/PFDs at camp?

 At Cooch we take the health and safety of our campers very seriously.
 It is a camp rule that campers must wear lifejackets to be able to access the docks in all our boating areas.
-In addition, when swimming outside of our designated swimming area, campers must also wear a life jackets.
+In addition, when swimming outside of our designated swimming area or at our water trampoline, campers must also wear a life jackets.
 No matter how well the swimmer, they need a lifejacket on at all times.
 All though we do have enough lifejackets to facilitate everyone, we do encourage your child to bring their own if they feel more comfortable in it.

 What is your policy on weak/non swimmers at camp?